 The study concluded that the desired operational efficiencies could be achieved through the maintenance of existing facilities, replacement of outdated technology, expansion of existing production system, and construction of new equipment / facilities.

-Commissioning of new process equipment will reduce the project's risk profile.
-The concentrator refurbishment is expected to be completed in 2017, while the mine recommissioning is expected in the fourth quarter of 2017.
+Commissioning of new process equipment reduces the project’s risk profile.
+The concentrator refurbishment was completed in 2017, while the mine was recommissioned in the fourth quarter of 2017.

 Geology and mineralisation of Capricorn copper mine

 Located approximately 125km north-west of Mt.
 Isa in north-west Queensland, the copper mine is hosted within the Western Fold Belt of the Mount Isa Inlier.
 The Inlier comprises early to middle Proterozoic rocks and hosts three tectonic units, namely the Western fold belt, the Kalkadoon – Leichhardt belt, and the Eastern fold belt.

 The Western fold belt is further categorised into the Lawn Hill Platform, Leichhardt River Fault Trough, Ewen Block, and the Myally Shelf zones, while the Eastern belt is categorised into the Mary Kathleen, Quamby-Malbon, and Cloncurry-Selwyn zones.

 The Capricorn copper project occurs within the western part of the Leichhardt River Fault Trough and is connected with a regional scale transpressional dextral strike slip system called Mount Gordon Fault Zone (MGFZ).

 The mine comprises five deposits, namely Mammoth, Mammoth North, Esperanza-Pluto, Esperanza South, and Greenstone.